markshannon/python_formal_semantics/machine.md

 * Create a thread within that interpreter
 * Start the execution loop

-### Running a code object object in a thread.
+### Running a code object in a thread

-To run a code object in a thread, the execution state must be set up, then execution procedes as normal.
+To run a code object in a thread, the thread's frame stack must be set up, then execution procedes as normal.
-The execution state is set up as follows:
+The frame stack is set up as follows:

 * An entry frame is pushed to the thread's frame stack.
 * A frame for the code object is created, and pushed to the thread's frame stack.